Cash–Landrum incident: Health problem claims

 The witnesses claimed that after the UFO and helicopters left, Cash took the Landrums home, then retired for the evening.
 That night, they reportedly all experienced similar symptoms, though Cash to a greater degree.
 The claim was that they suffered from nausea, vomiting, diarrhea, generalized weakness, a burning sensation in their eyes, and feeling as though they were suffering from sunburn.

 Over the next few days, Cash said her symptoms worsened, with many large, painful blisters forming on her skin.
 When taken to a hospital emergency room on January 3, 1981, Clark writes, Cash "could not walk, and had lost large patches of skin and clumps of hair.
 She was released after 12 days, though her condition was not much better, and she later returned to the hospital for another 15 days."
-(Clark, 176) In a 1985 HBO documentary, "UFOs: What's Going On", Cash claimed she was treated for cancer after being exposed to the "radioactive UFO".
+In a 1985 HBO documentary, UFOs: What's Going On, Cash's hair loss was shown in pictures and she claimed doctors switched from treating her for burns to treating her for radiation sickness after realizing she had been exposed to radiation.
+Later, she was treated for cancer.

 The Landrums' health was somewhat better, though reportedly both suffered from lingering weakness, skin sores and hair loss.

-Cash later developed breast cancer and Landrum severe cataracts.